Iris-Agape/WiDS_23/README.md

 # WiDS_23
 This project aims to develop regression and multiclass classification models to identify, classify, and predict various molecules, proteins, and ligands.
 By leveraging advanced machine learning techniques, with potential applications in drug development and biomolecular research.

+Week- 1
-Week- 1 Resources have been added.
+- Resources have been added.
+- Updated till libraries
+- Snippets added